About

 Now for the boring, adult stuff…

 I earned a bachelor’s degree from St. Joseph’s College in Maine and received my music education from the Army School of Music, graduating from the basic, intermediate, and advanced courses over a span of ten years, serving in Virginia, Japan and Colorado.
-I retired from the Colorado National Guard in 2006.
-I earned a teaching license from Western State University in Colorado and completed a master’s in music education at Southwestern Oklahoma State University.
+I retired from the Army Band in 2006.
+I earned a teaching license from Western Colorado University and completed a master’s in music education at Southwestern Oklahoma State University.
 I believe in the value of life-long learning!
 I just don’t like standardized testing.

 Member of the following: